QuickBlox/q-municate-services-ios/README.md

 ```

-Login with facebook session token.
+Login with facebook session token using Bolts.

 ```objective-c